kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/hash-collision.md

-# Hash Collisions in Solidity's `abi.encodePacked()` with Multiple Variable-Length Arguments.
+ # Hash Collision when using `abi.encodePacked()` with Multiple Variable-Length Arguments

 In Solidity, the `abi.encodePacked()` function is used to create tightly packed byte arrays which can then be hashed using `keccak256()`

 However, this function can be dangerous when used with multiple variable-length arguments because it can lead to hash collisions.
 These collisions can potentially be exploited in scenarios such as signature verification, allowing attackers to bypass authorization mechanisms.

-## Key Concepts

-- **Hash Collision**: A situation where two different sets of inputs produce the same hash output.
+**Hash Collision** is a situation where two different sets of inputs produce the same hash output.
 In this context, a hash collision can occur when using `abi.encodePacked()` with multiple variable-length arguments, allowing an attacker to craft different inputs that produce the same hash.
-- **Signature Verification**: A common method for authentication and authorization in smart contracts, where a message signed by a private key is verified using the corresponding public key.

 ## Understanding the vulnerability